Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-It can help to think in ratios rather than raw figures.
-A hundred units a month means something very different on a modest income versus a higher one.
-Many people overlook this when reviewing their spending.
-Tracking subscriptions as a percentage of take-home income gives a clearer picture of the actual pressure they create.
+A hundred units a month means something very different at one income level versus another.
+Tracking subscriptions as a percentage of take-home income gives a more comparable read of the actual pressure they create on a household budget than the raw monthly amount in isolation.

 Quick example

-With monthly take-home income of 4,000 and streaming services of 45 (plus software & apps of 30 and other subscriptions of 60), the result is 3.38%.
-Change any figure and watch the output shift — it's often more useful to see the pattern than to memorise the formula.
+With monthly take-home income of 4,000 and streaming services of 45 (plus software and apps of 30 and other subscriptions of 60), the result is 3.38%.
+Change any figure and the output shifts in real time — it's often more useful to see the pattern than to memorise the formula.

 Which inputs matter most